 These are primarily the BRIC countries (Brazil, Russia, India and China).

-Russia intends to play in international affairs an ever-increasing
+Russia intends to play an ever increasing role in international affairs

-role in pursuing an independent foreign policy.
+role by pursuing an independent foreign policy.
 Having strengthened

-its economy and its positions in the world, Russia is unlikely to agree,
+its economy and its position in the world, Russia is unlikely to agree,

-Fourth situation: V. Putin proposed to negotiate on
+Fourth position: V. Putin proposed to negotiate on

-all international issues.
-In particular, he spoke out for
+all international problems.
+In particular, he spoke in favor of

-for stakeholders to come up with a joint solution
+so that stakeholders come up with a joint solution

-on the issue of missile defense and on the issue of ratification of the modified CFE Treaty.
+on the issue related to missile defense and on the issue of ratification of the modified CFE Treaty.

 The harsh assessments expressed by V. Putin caused a wide resonance.

-The first reaction to his words was the question: will not lead
+The first reaction to the words he said was the question: it won’t lead

-whether such a sharp controversy led to the resumption of the Cold War.
+Whether such a sharp polemic led to a resumption of the Cold War.

-Such a fear, however, did not last long, since no one
+Such fear, however, did not last long, since no one

-discovered the termination of cooperation between Russia and the United States and others
+discovered the cessation of cooperation between Russia and the United States and others

 Western countries on a number of important international issues.